tzalenski/datasciencecoursera/README.md

 # datasciencecoursera
-Repositoty for week 4 of Data Scientist's Toolbox
+Repository for week 4 of Data Scientist's Toolbox